JorgensenD/BEAST_CLUSTER/readme.md

+## Update
+This tutorial no longer works for 2.6.2 as the open-jdk version crashes regularly...
+*USE beast2=2.6.3*

 ## Running PhyDyn on Imperial HPC
 ### Register to use HPC
  Follow Imperial [getting started](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/getting-started/) instructions to register for the HPC cluster and log in.